martinrotter/rssguard/resources/docs/Documentation.md

 RSS Guard is distributed in two variants:
 * **Standard package with WebEngine-based bundled article viewer**: This variant displays messages/articles with their full formatting and layout in embedded Chromium-based web browser.
 This variant of RSS Guard should be nice for everyone.
 Also, installation packages are relatively big.

 * **Lite package with simple text-based article viewer**: This variant displays article in much simpler and much more lightweight web viewer component.
 All packages of this variant have `nowebengine` keyword in their names.
-This variant of RSS Guard uses [litehtml](https://github.com/litehtml/litehtml) to render HTML/CSS layout of your articles.
-This component does NOT include JavaScript and is meant to be here for people who value their privacy.
+This flavor of RSS Guard does NOT include JavaScript for displaying articles and is meant to be here for people who value their privacy.

 #### AdBlock <a id="adbl"></a>
 Both variants of RSS Guard offer ad-blocking functionality via [Adblocker](https://github.com/cliqz-oss/adblocker).
 Adblocker offers similar performance to [uBlock Origin](https://github.com/gorhill/uBlock).